DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 });
 ```

-In this snippet, the `developerName` is initialized with the value of a Selector, but because of the `await` keyword, the value is calculated and assigned only once, when this line executes.
+In this snippet, the `developerName` is initialized with the value of a Selector, but because of the `await` keyword, the value is calculated once and doesn't ever update.
 This effectively disables the smart assertions query mechanism, which in this case leads to inconclusive results.
 This test fails.

 To avoid this, initialize the variable with a `Selector API` promise.
 To do that, omit the `await` keyword: